machine-detonation/6DBFEE/README.md

 ✧ :: please avoid talking about kinky stuff/fetishes or rape around me unless if I mention it first (or if you are venting).

-♢ :: crowd discomfort + don't fully cover me unless ur a friend of mines
+♢ :: crowd discomfort + don't fully cover me unless ur a friend of mines or I choose to hide behind you

 ## Interact!!!